Allar/allar.github.io/blog/_posts/2015-12-07-Custom-UE4-Marketplace-Frontend.md

 thumbnail: "UE4-Annoying-Hat.gif"
 ---

 After finding out accessing UE4 Marketplace data was possible, I made a pretty cool 'custom UE4 Marketplace frontend' that mimics the launcher version of the UE4 Marketplace but with some additions I think many people would like such as searching, sorting, and seller YouTube embedding.
-If you would like to download it and try it for yourself, grab it from [my repo's releases page](#).
-[Full source code is available here on my GitHub](#).
+If you would like to download it and try it for yourself, grab it from [my repo's releases page](https://github.com/Allar/custom-ue4-marketplace-frontend/releases){:target="_blank"}.
+[Full source code is available here on my GitHub](https://github.com/Allar/custom-ue4-marketplace-frontend){:target="_blank"}.
 Read below to find out everything that it does (and doesn't) do! <!-- more -->

 # What Is This And How Do I Get It?

 This is a standalone desktop app made with [nw.js](http://nwjs.io/) and is not meant as a replacement or patch to the UE4 launcher's marketplace.

-You can download it and try it for yourself [here on my repo's releases page](#).
+You can download it and try it for yourself [here on my repo's releases page](https://github.com/Allar/custom-ue4-marketplace-frontend/releases){:target="_blank"}.
+After downloading, extract it anywhere and run `Marketplace.exe`.

-Its full source is available [here on my GitHub](#) so it can serve as a great beginning or reference if you wanted to create your own custom UE4 Marketplace frontend.
+Its full source is available [here on my GitHub](https://github.com/Allar/custom-ue4-marketplace-frontend){:target="_blank"} so it can serve as a great beginning or reference if you wanted to create your own custom UE4 Marketplace frontend.

 # Why Was This Made?

 Doing things like this on a Sunday and tackling projects I have no business in is what I call 'relaxing'.
 This project has no purpose other than I wanted to see if I can do it.

 There are also a lot of requests for things to be added to the marketplace launcher, such as the infamous request for adding 'search' behavior.
 I wanted to focus on knowing what it would take to add these features, so I've built them.

+# How Was This Made?

+To read more about how I made this, check out my [blog post on the creation process](/2015/12/07/Creating-Custom-Marketplace-Frontend/).

 # New Features